 If you decide on a mommy and me-type of swimming class, the first thing you should do is take a look at how the class is structured.

-Will you be asked to separate from your baby or child… handing him off to anyone else?
+Will you be asked to separate from your baby or child… handing them off to anyone else?

 Your child’s first experience in a pool should be a parent-child one, from the first moment in the pool to the last.

 Plan to arrive early in order to spend some time on the pool deck.
-This will allow your child time to get used to the sensory stimulation coming at him from all directions.
-The same goes for an indoor pool where there is the unfamiliar smell of chlorine, the feel of the humidity on his skin, and the sounds of voices echoing off the walls.
+This will allow your child time to get used to the sensory stimulation coming at them from all directions.
+The same goes for an indoor pool where there is the unfamiliar smell of chlorine, the feel of the humidity on their skin, and the sounds of voices echoing off the walls.

-If your child is relaxed around the pool, he’ll have an easier time entering and being in the pool.
+If your child is relaxed around the pool, they’ll have an easier time entering and being in the pool.
 Curiosity – not fear – is the goal.

 For a baby or toddler, spend some time in the water together before the first day of swimming lessons.
-A water-safe baby carrier is ideal for immersing her in the water, while keeping the safety of being attached to mama the entire time.
+A water-safe baby carrier is ideal for immersing your little one in the water, while keeping the safety of being attached to mama the entire time.

-Plan your visit to coincide with a time of day when he or she is typically not napping or eating.
+Plan your visit to coincide with a time of day when your child is not typically napping or eating.
 Try to make sure that all “business” is taken care of before you go.

 Baby needs a secure swim diaper and swim suit bottoms, both of which should have elastic leg openings.
 Pack a couple of spares, just in case.
 A soft, organic cotton hooded towel will ensure a comfy exit.

-If your child is a little older, you’ll have more flexible windows of time, but keep in mind the times of day when she’s happiest and try to avoid peak sun hours.
+If your child is a little older, you’ll have more flexible windows of time, but keep in mind the times of day when they are generally the happiest and try to avoid peak sun hours.